 Let’s try one more example.
-This time, let’s add another dimension …folds!
-Record your answer, time to complete and insights.
+This time, let’s add another dimension …folds and colours!
+Record your answer, time to complete and any insights.

 Which of the five colourful 3D objects matches the first one just folded and rotated differently?
 2, 3, 4, or 5

 Nearly there.
 Keep reading!
 Home stretch.

 How does the mind of an aphantasic actually work?

 By participating in MR tasks and sharing your insights, you help scientists discover answers to these burning questions.
 Try completing the above tasks with your friends and compare results.
 You should find that you, the aphantasic person, have a higher total score but take longer to complete them.